 The ESPP provides that participating employees may purchase shares of our common stock in an amount up to 25% of the employee's compensation and subject to a \$25,000 annual purchase limit based on the fair market value of the shares on the applicable date of grant.
 The purchase price is established by the CLP Committee for each option period, but may not be less than 85% of the fair market value of a share on the first day of the applicable option period or on the purchase date, whichever date results in a lower price.
 The "purchase date" is the last trading day of any option period.
 The CLP Committee will determine the length of each option period and such option periods may not exceed 27 months in length.
 A participating employee may elect to pay for the purchase of stock by a payroll deduction, or if permitted by the CLP Committee and to the extent consistent with Section 423 of the Code with respect to the 423 component, by cash, check or other means.
-Payroll deductions or other contributions, as applicable, will commence on the first payday following the first day of the option period (the "date of grant") and will end on the last payday prior to the purchase date of the option period unless properly earlier terminated or changed by the participant.
-No employee may purchase more than 5,000 shares of our common stock in any option period (or such other maximum number designated by the CLP Committee).
+Payroll deductions or other contributions, as applicable, will commence on the first payday following the first day of the option period (the "date of grant") and will end on the last payday prior to the purchase date of the option period (or such other maximum number designated by the CLP Committee).
 No employee will be granted an option under the ESPP if immediately after such grant, such employee would be treated as owning or holding five percent or more of the total combined voting power or value of all classes of stock of the Company or of any parent or subsidiary.
 The shares so purchased are then entered in the employee's account, and the employee can elect to have certificates for such shares delivered to him or her pursuant to procedures established by the CLP Committee.
-The CLP Committee may require a participant to hold shares of our stock purchased under the ESPP in a designated brokerage account
+The CLP Committee may require a participant to hold shares of our stock purchased under the ESPP in a designated brokerage account for a certain period of time.